Pickleball Gear

 Fiberglass feel

 Fiberglass adds pop but also a stiff feel.
-The ball doesn’t “sink in” quite as much as raw carbon paddles, where the ball tends to dwell a touch longer on the paddle face, making it easier to put shape on your spin.
+The ball doesn't "sink in" quite as much as raw carbon paddles, where the ball tends to dwell a touch longer on the paddle face, making it easier to control your shots.

 Pricing